Patrick Husbands – Thoroughbred Racing Jockey

 » Three straight wins between 2004 and 2006 at Sir Barton Stakes.

-» He was voted the Sovereign Award for Outstanding jockey for four straight years between 1999 and 2002, and was voted in again in 2008.
+» Patrick was voted the Sovereign Award for Outstanding jockey for four straight years between 1999 and 2002 and was voted in again in 2008.

 » In 2009 he was victorious at Woodbine racetrack again.

-Patrick was honoured in Barbados for his 2003 Canadian Triple Crown victory and the Barbados Government awarded Husbands the Barbados Service Star (BSS) in the country’s Independence Day honours’ list.
+Patrick was honored in Barbados for his 2003 Canadian Triple Crown victory, and the Barbados Government awarded Husbands the Barbados Service Star (BSS) in the country’s Independence Day honors’ list.

 Patrick Husbands now lives in Ontario, Canada and is 38 years old (2011).